vespa config

 application

 Specifies the application ID to manage.
 It has three parts, separated by dots, with the third part being optional.
-If the part is omitted it defaults to "default".
+If the third part is omitted it defaults to "default".
 This is only relevant for the "cloud" and "hosted" targets.
 See https://cloud.vespa.ai/en/tenant-apps-instances for more details.
 This has no default value.
 Examples: tenant1.app1, tenant1.app1.instance1

 cluster